Best known for: A leader in the Nation of Islam and his stance against racial integration

 Malcolm's father, Earl Little, was a leader in an African-American group called the UNIA.
 This caused the family to be harassed by white supremacists.
 They even had their house burnt down once.
 When Malcolm was six, his father was found dead on the tracks of the local streetcar.
 While the police said the death was an accident, many thought his dad was murdered.

 With his father gone, Malcolm's mother was left to raise seven children on her own.
 To make matters worse, this happened during the Great Depression.
 Although his mom worked hard, Malcolm and his family were constantly hungry.
-He went to live with a foster family at the age of 13 and dropped out of school altogether at the age of 15 and moved to Boston.
+He went to live with a foster family at the age of 13, dropped out of school altogether at the age of 15, and moved to Boston.

 A Tough Life

 As a young black man in the 1940s, Malcolm felt he had no real opportunities.
-He worked odd jobs, but also turned to a life of crime.
+He worked odd jobs, but felt he would never succeed despite how hard he worked.
+In order to make ends meet, he eventually turned to crime.
 In 1945, he was caught with stolen goods and was sent to prison.

 How did he get the name Malcolm X?

 While in prison, Malcolm's brother sent him a letter about a new religion he had joined called the Nation of Islam.
-The Nation of Islam believed that black people were superior to white people and that white people were evil.
-It also said that Islam was the true religion of black people.
+The Nation of Islam believed that Islam was the true religion of black people.
 This made sense to Malcolm.
 He decided to join the Nation of Islam.
 He also changed his last name to "X." He said the "X" represented his real African name that was taken from him by white people.

 Nation of Islam